vonix-networks/kazoo-configs-kamailio/kamailio/README_vonix.md

 ```

 #
-# (3) Create a "tls" sub directoty and copy TLS cert and key to tls/kamilio.pem
+# (3) Copy TLS certificste and key to tls/kamailio.pem
 #